From mushroom burgers and loaded fries to “sticky wings”

 You could bump into South African music icons like DJ Waffles or Musa Keys at the gallery.
 Image: Rare Gallery

-This has cultivated an environment for all lovers of fine and cutting-edge art and culture.
+It's a cultivated environment for all lovers of fine and cutting-edge art and culture.
 South African Amapiano greats Uncle Waffles or Musa Keys have shopped RareMode t-shirts; young couples in their 30s bought artworks like Adjust II by Fringe for their new homes; and art enthusiasts bid for the limited edition KAWS Family Figures.

 All the artworks are curated by the team at Rare.
 Image: Rare Gallery